This is embarrassing. There shouldn’t be ten false marketing assumptions leading the arts astray, let alone twenty.

 Myth 12: Marketers Deserve Less Compensation Than Fundraisers

-Reality: There’s no better illustration of the industry’s blundering, suicidal shortsightedness than its tendency to under-invest in professional marketing talent at a time when generating a dependable supply of new paying customers is its only hope for survival.
+Reality: There’s no better illustration of the arts industry’s blundering, suicidal incompetence than its tendency to under-invest in professional marketing talent at a time when generating a dependable supply of new paying customers is its only hope for survival.
 (Don’t get me started.)

 Myth 13: Tradition is a Useful Guide